 Cumulatively, these policies prevented or delayed an estimated 530 million total infections of COVID-19 across those six countries and 60 million in the US alone, as many infections are not formally diagnosed, which was especially true in the beginning of the pandemic.
 This study used US stats from March 3 to April 6.

 "Our results suggest that ongoing anti-contagion policies have already substantially reduced the number of COVID-19 infections observed in the world today. . . .
-The magnitudes of these impacts partially reflect the timing, intensity, and extent of policy deployment (e.g., how many localities deployed policies), and the duration for which they have been applied," a new study from the University of California, Berkeley, published by Nature.
+The magnitudes of these impacts partially reflect the timing, intensity, and extent of policy deployment (e.g., how many localities deployed policies), and the duration for which they have been applied," reads an early version of the study, published by Nature.

 Without the restrictions put in place by these countries, the Berkeley researchers estimated that the early infection rates of COVID-19 would have grown 43 percent per day on average across the six countries and 34 percent per day in the US.
 This implies that the number of infected people would have doubled around every two days, the study states.